 - Once support has been confirmed, we will support you throughout your employment and ATW journey to make the process as smooth as possible.

 Complete Communication are absolutely fantastic!
 I started my new remote job in November 2020 and contacted Complete Communication to see if they could provide me with a notetaker for my group meetings.
 They have done so much more than just that!
 They have supported me throughout my Access to Work application and are very knowledgeable about the process.
 They are always willing to adapt their notetaking style to suit my needs.
 They have also provided me with palantypist and lip-speaking support, which was brilliant.
 Emails are responded to very quickly and they are always so friendly!
 I’m so impressed by their service and am so grateful for their support with my remote working.
 I highly recommend Complete Communication!
 Thank you so much Daryl and Rhiannon!

-Having an interpreter from Complete Communication has enabled me to be able to access training and have meetings with my manager and team.
-I not feel included and I understand what is happenong in my workplace.
+Having an interpreter from Complete Communication has enabled me to be able to access training and have meeting with my manager and team.
+I feel more included, and I understand what is happening in my workplace.